jaysenoner/elaborato_senoner_jay/test/lib/googletest/docs/reference/testing.md

 `int TestResult::total_part_count() const`

 Gets the number of all test parts.
-This is the sum of the number of successful test parts and the number of failed test parts.
+This is the amount of the number of successful test parts and the number of failed test parts.

 ##### test_property_count {#TestResult::test_property_count}